pablo-abc/felte/README.md

 - `validate` is a custom validation function that must return an object with the same props as initialValues, but with error messages or `undefined` as values.
 - `onSubmit` is the function that will be executed when the form is submited.
 - `onError` is a function that will run if the submit throws an exception.
 It will contain the error catched.
 This is optional and potential exceptions might as well be handled inside the `onSubmit` function.
-- `useConstraintApi` this tells **Felte** to use or not use the browser's Constraint Validation API to the report errors found in the `validate` function.
-By default it is `false`.
+- `reporter` a function or list of functions to handle error reporting.
+Currently there are two official packages: `@felte/reporter-tippy` to handle error reporting with [Tippy.js](https://atomiks.github.io/tippyjs/) and `@felte/reporter-cvapi` to handle error reporting with the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation).

 When called, `createForm` will return an object with the following interface: